vocdoni/docs/docs/architecture/data-schemes/process.md

 ##### When `envelopeType.ENCRYPTED_VOTE` is disabled
 - The `nonce` can be omitted.
-- The package must be used as a plain base-64 string.
+- The package has to be serialized as a JSON string and encoded as bytes.

 ##### When `envelopeType.ENCRYPTED_VOTE` is enabled
 - The `nonce` is mandatory.
-Can be omitted otherwise.
+- The package has to be serialized as a JSON string encoded as bytes.
-- The package must be encrypted with the public keys used in ascending order.
+- It must be encrypted with a subset of the public keys or all of them.
-- The package must be a base64 representation of the encrypted bytes.
+- The index of the public keys used to encrypt must be included in the Vote Envelope in the exact order they have been used.

 ## Results

-Requests to the Results API will return an Array of number arrays.
-They will contain the number of occurrences of every possible vote option, for every question available.
+Requests to the Results API will return an Array of number arrays, following the Ballot Protocol.
+They will contain a bidimensional array of integers, aggregating the values currently stored on the Vochain.

+The interpretation of these values is left to the Client apps, and is determined by the `results.aggregation` and `results.display` fields of the Process Metadata, listed above.

-Given diferent process with various parameters, below is an example of the results that would be returned given the votes of 3 users.
+Given diferent processes with various parameters, below is an example of the results that would be returned given the votes of 3 users.

 <table><thead><tr><th>Name</th><th>Vote examples</th><th>Results</th><th>maxCount</th><th>maxValue</th><th>maxTotalCost</th><th>costExponent</th><th>uniqueValues</th></tr></thead><tbody><tr><td class="cell-title">Rate a product</td>
 	<td class="cell-one">[3] [5] [3]</td>